Friday 24th May 2019 6:30pm

 First ride group departs

-On Sunday morning we return to Townsville via a different route which passes around the base of Mount Elliot.
 Cyclists travel at their nominated speed in a small group supported by a group leader and two support vehicles.
-Meals and transport of camping and overnight gear is provided.
+All meals and transport of camping and overnight gear is provided.